Q&A: Former Students

 One last word: if the question is about getting a VC job in Silicon Valley, stack up the idea that U.S. corporate world does not practice much this “intern” thing as the French do.
 So, if you make that miracle happen, let me know, you’ll receive my sincere admiration.

 "I am considering joining a project and wonder how much equity I should ask? (variation: I can't put cash, how much equity can I still get)"

 A: Well, that is a tough one because it goes to the heart of the problem: how much is each party bringing (which will impact balance among parties) & who is taking risk (which will impact whether equity is warranted vs. ... salary!)

-In a few cases, asking equity is not going anywhere: e.g., you are an intern in a start up and you day-dream that you'll get equity ... and the founder have never seriously considered diluting themselves, at least not for such "low ranking" kind of employee.
-In such case and in many other similar, it'll come down to: do you want to work there, and may be you should ignore whether or not you are involved in potential upside.
+In a few cases, asking equity is not going anywhere: e.g., you are an intern in a startup and you day-dream that you'll get equity ... and the founders have never seriously considered diluting themselves, at least not for such "low ranking" kind of employee.
+In such a case, and in many others similar, it'll come down to: do you want to work there, and maybe you should ignore whether or not you are involved in the potential upside.

-Take peace in the unscientific fact that the cases where people haggle about equity are those where it will in the end be worthless; symmetrically, equity has been little discussed in situation where it was indeed worth a lot (remember "The Social Network"? ;-)
+Take peace in the unscientific fact that the cases where people haggle about equity are those where it will, in the end, be worthless; symmetrically, equity has been little discussed in a situation where it was indeed worth a lot (remember "The Social Network"? ;-)